SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRInstanceGroupConfigAutoScalingPolicy.md

----
-layout: glossary
-title: Add-VSEMRInstanceGroupConfigAutoScalingPolicy
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRInstanceGroupConfigAutoScalingPolicy

 ## SYNOPSIS
-Adds an AWS::EMR::InstanceGroupConfig.AutoScalingPolicy resource property to the template
+Adds an AWS::EMR::InstanceGroupConfig.AutoScalingPolicy resource property to the template.
+AutoScalingPolicy defines how an instance group dynamically adds and terminates EC2 instances in response to the value of a CloudWatch metric.
+For more information, see Using Automatic Scaling in Amazon EMR: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-automatic-scaling.html in the *Amazon EMR Management Guide*.

 ## SYNTAX